-- Place two pins in the holes marked F45. - Position the jig making sure the back of the jig is lined up with the pencil mark (650mm from the centre line - see cutting to size diagram). - Make sure both pins are pushed firmly against the worktop edge. - Secure the jig with clamps.
+- Place worktop face up and postformed edge as shown. - Place two pins in the holes marked F45. - Position the jig making sure the back of the jig is lined up with the pencil mark (650mm from the centre line - see cutting to size diagram). - Make sure both pins are pushed firmly against the worktop edge. - Secure the jig with clamps.